 - Ultra Shoes.
 (Try them out first!)
 Running shoes and all-purpose sneakers will not suffice!

 - Cheap-assed hotel slippers (They take up less room.
 You need these to walk/hobble around camp)

 - 2 pairs of ultra socks

-- 1 pair of gloves (yes, hands burn too)
+- 1 pair of gloves (yes, hands burn in the roasting sun too)

 - Gaiters (then get an online cobbler to stitch them into your ultra trainers ASAP!)

-- 1 Wind-chill coat (they are tiny and compact and block the cold winds on a night)
+- 1 Wind-chill coat (they are tiny and compact and block the cold winds during the night)

 - Patagonia warm-down jacket (mine was synthetic)

 - Sports glasses (I wanted the cool-looking Mad Max type, but left it until too late)

 - Open-ended suitcase (for before and after the race, gets taken off you the day before 1st race)